z3ke1r/django-tweet-embed/README.rst

 -------------
 This template tag is ultralite :muscle: so you dont even need to bother installing it as an app.
 Just create a ``templatetags`` directory within your app directory at the same level as your ``models.py`` file.
 Then create the ``__init__.py`` and ``tweet_tags.py`` files.
 All of this can be copied from the repo  :wink:.

-Django_docs_
+Djangodocs_
 ::

     appfolder/
         __init__.py
         models.py
+        views.py
         templatetags/ #create this if you dont have one already.
             __init__.py #create this!
-It's just an empty file but all template tags require it!! tweet_tags.py #you get the idea...it's in the repo. views.py
+It's just an empty file but all template tags require it!! tweet_tags.py #you get the idea...it's in the repo.

+Djangodocs_
 As with any new template tag you should restart the server to ensure the tag is registered.

 Usage
 -----
+To use the tag in your template include the ``{% load tweet_tags %}`` in your template and you are good to go!
+Just use the tag and give it a url.
 ::

   {% tweet_tags <tweeturl> %}